kaiuri/nvim-juliana/README.md

 ## Configuration

-There's not configuration, but I might add a `contrast` one if there's demand.
+There's none, but I might add a `contrast` one if there's demand.
 One shouldn't spend too much time tinkering with their .rc files instead of writing code.

 ## Plugin Support(Tested)